 Ben Stiller and Drew Barrymore starred in Duplex in 2003.
 It was titled Our House for UK audiences.
 A young couple move into their dream home only to find the kind old lady upstairs is in fact the granny from hell.

 Check out the chocolate choking scene when the couple try to bribe the old lady with a box of chocolates.
-The plan backfires in spectacular fashion when she chokes on one of them and ‘throws it back in Barrymore’s face big time.
+The plan backfires in spectacular fashion when she chokes on one of them and throws it back in Barrymore's face big time.
 This is definitely how not to taste chocolate!

 For all the big-name stars and comedic talents of Director Danny de Vito, most cinemagoers probably thought of it as a waste of good chocolate.

-As part of my chocolate business, I’ve been running children’s chocolate parties for the last 13 years or so and Harry Potter is always a popular theme.
-So, get ready to catch a chocolate frog and rewind to when Harry and Ron first meet in a train carriage on the way to Hogwarts in Harry Potter and the Philosopher’s Stone.
+As part of my chocolate business, I've been running children's chocolate parties for over 13 years or so and Harry Potter is always a popular theme.
+So, get ready to catch a chocolate frog and rewind to when Harry and Ron first meet in a train carriage on the way to Hogwarts in Harry Potter and the Philosopher's Stone.
 Definitely a wizard moment in the making.
 Peppermint toad, anyone?

 Films with 'chocolate' in the name (but no chocolate theme in storyline)